dotnet/csharplang/spec/expressions.md

 Anonymous functions in an argument list participate in type inference and overload resolution.
 Refer to §12.6.3 and §12.6.4 for the exact rules.

-\[*Example*: The following example illustrates the effect of anonymous functions on overload resolution.
+The following example illustrates the effect of anonymous functions on overload resolution.

-class ItemList&lt;T&gt;: List&lt;T&gt;\
+class ItemList<T>: List<T>\
 {\
-public int Sum(Func&lt;T,int&gt; selector) {\
+public int Sum(Func<T,int> selector) {\
 int sum = 0;\
 foreach (T item in this) sum += selector(item);\
 return sum;\
 }

-public double Sum(Func&lt;T,double&gt; selector) {\
+public double Sum(Func<T,double> selector) {\
 double sum = 0;\
 foreach (T item in this) sum += selector(item);\
 return sum;\
 }\
 }

-The ItemList&lt;T&gt; class has two Sum methods.
+The ItemList<T> class has two Sum methods.
 Each takes a selector argument, which extracts the value to sum over from a list item.
 The extracted value can be either an int or a double and the resulting sum is likewise either an int or a double.

 The Sum methods could for example be used to compute sums from a list of detail lines in an order.